 Other units of study include detailed careers guidance on a range of possible opportunities for pupils and enabling pupils to research a range of careers that interest them.
 The Careers Education curriculum offer is reviewed annually and included in the school’s Curriculum Policy with links included in the relevant Curriculum Maps.

-• Pupils, parents/carers, other schools, colleges, providers of technical education and apprenticeships and employers may access information about the careers programme at ID Academy by contacting the Careers Leader or the Headteacher.
+• Pupils, parents/carers, other schools, colleges, providers of technical education and apprenticeships and employers may access information about the careers programme at ID Academy by contacting the Headteacher.

 • The school measures and assesses the impact of the careers programme on pupils through monitoring their progress when they return to mainstream school or move on to further education.
 Termly pupil feedback is also used to gather pupils’ views about the careers curriculum delivered at the school.